 Taking a support person to your pregnancy appointments

-If possible, it’s a good idea to ask your partner, a friend or family member to go with you to pregnancy appointments.
+If possible, it’s a good idea to ask your partner, a friend or a family member to go with you to pregnancy appointments.

-They can help you remember information, share the experience with you and provide support.
+Your support person can help you remember information, share the experience with you and provide support.

 Your partner or support person might be asked to leave the room for a short time during some of your pregnancy appointments.
 This is so your health professional can talk one on one with you about how things are going at home.